 Reith im Alpbachtal

 In Reith im Alpbachtal a parish festival is held on the same day.
-The authentic folk festival with a farmers’ and craft market is so popular that it’s now held over two Saturdays to accommodate the thousands of visitors coming from near and far.
+The authentic folk festival, with a farmers’ and craft market, is so popular that it’s now held over two weekends to accommodate the many visitors coming from near and far.

 Those who are more interested in culture and tradition than in partying can watch the local artisans practice their craft.
 There are basket weavers, wool weavers, woodcarvers, and schnapps distillers – with accompanying tasting of the latter!